JoyontaSaha/interactive-quiz-app/README.md

 3. Select the number of questions
 4. Click "Generate Prompt"
 5. Copy the generated prompt
+6. Choose your preferred AI service (ChatGPT or Google Gemini)
-6. Paste it into your AI service
+7. Paste the prompt into the selected AI service
-7. Copy the AI's response back into the app
+8. Copy the AI's response back into the app

+### Supported AI Services:
+- **ChatGPT**: OpenAI's conversational AI with strong quiz generation capabilities
+- **Google Gemini**: Google's multimodal AI model with advanced reasoning abilities

 ## Getting Started